baggasumit/Notes/CSS.md

 ## Flexbox
 * Flex-basis trumps 'width' property
-* min-width is the lower limit for flex-basis
+* min-width is the lower limit for flex-basis; max-width is upper limit